 - SBI Card – Silver Card

 And use them in such a manner that I get thousands of rupees worth gifts and cash back each year.
-I will show you how I do it but before I begin please understand that you may not need so many credit cards and you don’t need to manage so many credit cards to get the same benefits.
+I will show you how I do it but before I begin please understand that you may not need so many credit cards and you don’t need to manage so many credit cards to get the same good credit rating.
 The idea is to managing your credit cards efficiently so you can earn money each time you purchase something.
 I can manage more number of credit cards because I purchase lot of things online and have a complete business of websites, domains and hosting online and so I can spend lot of money on my credit cards and manage them efficiently.
 So don’t think that having more cards can help but the idea is to manage them in a manner such that you get most benefits out of your day-to-day purchasing activity.

 Managing Your Credit Cards